-All Chroma instruments are warranted against defects in material and workmanship for a period of one year after date of shipment.
+All of Chroma's instruments are warranted against defects in material and workmanship for a period of one year from date of shipment.
 Chroma agrees to repair or replace any assembly or component found to be defective, under normal use during this period.
 Chroma's obligation under this warranty is limited solely to repairing any such instrument, which in Chroma's sole opinion proves to be defective within the scope of the warranty when returned to the factory or to an authorized service center.
-Transportation to the factory or service center is to be prepaid by purchaser.
+Purchaser is responsible for the shipping and cost of the service item to Chroma factory or service center.
 Shipment should not be made without prior authorization by Chroma.